Some Basic NJ Partnership Terms to Understand

 Partner: A partner is one of two or more people who together belong to and run a partnership.
 Partners are self-employed.
 (See also different classes of partners).

 Partnership: A partnership occurs whenever two or more people go into business/enterprise together with a view to making a profit.
-Technically, there does not need to be an intention to create a partnership; it just occurs if the criteria of (1) two or more people (2) going into business (3) making a profit are met.
-There is no need for a formal written partnership agreement and if one is not entered into the partnership is governed by the terms of the Partnership Act 1890.
+Technically, there does not need to be an intention to create a partnership; it just occurs if the criteria of (1) two or more people, (2) going into business, (3) making a profit are met.
+There is no need for a formal written partnership agreement; if none is entered into, the partnership is governed by the Partnership Act 1890.

-Partnership Agreement: This is the foundation document that sets forth in writing the partners’ rights and obligations, supplemented by NJ law and the NJ Partnership Act.
+Partnership Agreement: This is the foundational document that sets forth, in writing, the partners’ rights and obligations, supplemented by NJ law and the NJ Partnership Act.
 A partnership agreement technically does not have to be in writing (unless it falls within the Statute of Frauds).

 Partnership Dissolution: The winding up and settling of the financial affairs of the partnership when it will no longer operate for the purposes it was formed.

-Partnership Property consists of all things of value contributed at the time of partnership organization or subsequently acquired in the business of the partnership or paid for by partnership funds.
+Partnership Property consists of all things of value contributed at the time of the partnership’s organization or subsequently acquired in the partnership’s business or paid for with partnership funds.
 Real estate and other property purchased by a partnership in NJ may be acquired in the name of the New Jersey partnership.

-Partnership Tax: Partners and members are taxed as individuals on their share of profit in the partnership or LLP.
+Partnership Tax: Partners and members are taxed as individuals on their share of the partnership or LLP’s profits.
 They are taxed on their share of the profit, not on their drawings.
-If they leave money in the business it will be taxed.
+If they leave money in the business, it will be taxed.
 An LLC company pays tax on its profits.

-Retirement: Retirement is the technical name given for someone leaving a partnership or LLP.
-It is not the same as the word “retirement” in general usage in that it has no connotations of stopping work, gardening, and slippers!
-Most partnership agreements and LLP agreements will include retirement provisions otherwise a separate retirement agreement needs to be drawn up.
-Both these will include how the retiring partner or retiring member will get back their capital and whether they are paid anything for their equity.
+Retirement: The technical term for someone leaving a partnership or LLP.
+It is not the same as the word “retirement” in general usage, as it has no connotations of stopping work, gardening, or slippers!
+Most partnership and LLP agreements will include retirement provisions; otherwise, a separate retirement agreement must be drawn up.
+Both will include how the retiring partner or member will recover their capital and whether they will be paid anything for their equity.

 Salaried Partner: A salaried partner is an employee who is given the title ‘partner’.
-They do not share in the profits of the partnership, but they are liable for the liabilities of the partnership.
+They do not share in the partnership’s profits, but they are liable for the partnership’s liabilities.
 They should have an indemnity from the equity partners.

 Have questions about a Partnership?
 If so, call our office today.
-Ask for Mr. Niemann to personally discuss your questions and individual situation toll-free at (855) 376-5291 or e-mail him at fniemann@hnlawfirm.com.
+Ask for Mr. Niemann to personally discuss your questions and individual situation at (732) 863-9900 or e-mail him at fniemann@hnlawfirm.com.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a Freehold, New Jersey Partnership Attorney